metabase/metabase/docs/databases/users-roles-privileges.md

 -- Add query privileges to the role (options 1-3):
 -- Option 1: Let users with the analytics role query anything in the DATABASE.
-GRANT SELECT ON DATABASE "your_database" TO analytics;
+GRANT pg_read_all_data ON DATABASE "your_database" TO analytics;

--- Option 2: Let users with the analytics role query anything in a specific SCHEMA.
+-- Option 2: Uncomment the line below to let users with the analytics role query anything in a specific SCHEMA.
+-- GRANT USAGE ON SCHEMA "your_schema" TO analytics;
--- GRANT SELECT ON ALL TABLES IN SCHEMA "schema" TO analytics;
+-- GRANT SELECT ON ALL TABLES IN SCHEMA "your_schema" TO analytics;

--- Option 3: Let users with the analytics role query anything in a specific TABLE.
+-- Option 3: Uncomment the line below to let users with the analytics role query anything in a specific TABLE.
+-- GRANT USAGE ON SCHEMA "your_schema" TO analytics;
--- GRANT SELECT ON ALL TABLES IN SCHEMA "schema" TO analytics;
+-- GRANT SELECT ON "your_table" IN SCHEMA "your_schema" TO analytics;
 ```

-Remember that when you grant privileges to a role, all users with that role will get those privileges.

-## Minimum database privileges

-In order to view and query your tables in Metabase, you'll have to give Metabase's database user:

-- `CONNECT` to your database.
-- `SELECT` privileges to any schemas or tables that you want to use in Metabase.

-Depending on how you use Metabase, you may also want to grant:
+Depending on how you use Metabase, you can also additonally grant:

 - `TEMPORARY` privileges to create temp tables.
 - `EXECUTE` privileges to use stored procedures or user-defined functions.

-See [Granting read access to analytics tables](#granting-read-access-to-analytics-tables) or [multi-tenant permissions](#multi-tenant-permissions) for examples.
+Remember that when you grant privileges to a role, all users with that role will get those privileges.

 ## Grant all database privileges

-We recommend [using roles to organize your privileges](#organize-database-privileges-with-roles), but if you're looking for a shortcut:
+If you don't want to structure your database privileges yet:

 - Create a `metabase` database user.
 - Give `metabase` all privileges to the database.